kazurayam/WebUI_verifyImagePresent_keyword_fails_when_image_is_resized_on_HTML/README.md

 ## Why WebUI.verifyImagePresent fails in TC2?

 You can read the Groovy source code of `WebUI.verifyImagePresent` keyword [here](https://github.com/katalon-studio/katalon-studio-testing-framework/blob/master/Include/scripts/groovy/com/kms/katalon/core/webui/keyword/builtin/VerifyImagePresentKeyword.groovy).
-If you read the code, you find how this keyword works.
+If you read the code, you would find how this keyword works.

 1. The keyword requires user to give reference to the original image file.
 2. The keyword takes a full page screenshot of the target web page.